Achievable logoAchievable logo

 On the English ACT, you’ll often see sentence interruptions.

-A sentence interruption happens when a clause, word, or phrase is squeezed inside or around a sentence.
+A sentence interruption happens when a clause, word, or phrase is inserted into a sentence.

-Sentence interruptions can happen at the beginning or end of a sentence.
-They can also happen right in the middle of it.
-When this occurs, there are three punctuation marks that can be used to interrupt the sentence.
-We’ll go through them, starting easy before working our way up to the most complicated.
+Sentence interruptions can appear at the beginning or end of a sentence, or right in the middle.
+When a sentence is interrupted, there are three punctuation marks you can use.
+We’ll go through them from simplest to most complicated.

 Commas in sentence interruptions